Bodies awarding UK medical degrees

 Who can award UK medical degrees?

-We removed the combination of the University of Leicester and the University of Warwick on 8 December 2010.
-We removed the University of Wales on 21 May 2014.
-This is because these bodies stopped issuing PMQs, but the degrees that they awarded up until these dates are still valid.
+- We removed a combination of the University of Exeter and the University of Plymouth in March 2018.
+This is because it stopped issuing primary medical qualifications, but the degrees it awarded up until then are still valid.